TerrenceGilchrist/GKV_Intervention/README.md

 (c) *Incident_Query_by_Date_and_Time* - To eventually create a time series, diasggregating the data by time is available.

 (d) *Query_of_Census_Shapefiles* - The analysis involved 2,541 blocks.
 The grid coordinates seem to have the range (-74.248724, 40.67644) to (-74.115949, 40.7877995).
 The specific block-level Federal Information Processing System (FIPS) code for Georgia King Village is 340130015001011.
-For this block the respective parts of this FIPS code correspond to the following: State, 34; County FIPS Code, 013; Tract, 0015 or 15; and Block, 001011 or 1011.
+For this block, the respective parts of this FIPS code correspond to the following: State, 34; County FIPS Code, 013; Tract, 0015 or 15; and Block, 001011 or 1011.
 Incidentally, the Block Group is 1.

 # Background